-Planning Committee considered a summary of the work carried out by the Monitoring & Enforcement Team over the year April 2020 - March 2021.
+- Planning Committee considered a summary of the work carried out by the Monitoring & Enforcement Team over the year April 2021 - March 2022.
 The Committee also received quarterly performance reports setting out details of breaches that had been resolved in that quarter.
-The majority of breaches of planning control were resolved voluntarily or through negotiation with the landowner (or other relevant

-- persons) without resorting to formal enforcement action. - Approved the work plan for the Programmes and Resources Committee for 2019-2020. - The Strategic Leadership Team and during the Re-structure transition period the Management Team of the Chief Executive and Heads of Service have continued to meet monthly to discuss performance and identify ways of working together to address issues whether performance targets may be off target.
+The majority of breaches of planning control were resolved voluntarily or through negotiation with the landowner (or other relevant persons) without resorting to formal enforcement action. - Approved the work plan for the Programmes and Resources Committee for 2022-2023. - The Management Team of the Chief Executive and Heads of Service have continued to meet monthly to discuss performance and identify ways of working together to address issues where performance